privacyguides/privacyguides.org/docs/ai-chat.md

 [:octicons-info-16:](https://github.com/brave/brave-browser/wiki/Brave-Leo){ .card-link title=Documentation}

 </div>
-Brave Leo supports a variety of models, including open-weight models from Meta and Mistral, and closed-source models from Anthropic.
-Additionally, you can use your local models or any third-party providers with a standard API.
-Brave self-hosts the open models and does not retain chat history or use chats for model training.
+Brave Leo supports a variety of models, including open-weights models from Meta and Mistral, and proprietary models from Anthropic.
+Additionally, the ["Bring Your Own Model"](https://brave.com/blog/byom-nightly/)feature allows you to use one of your local ai models directly in Brave.
+Brave self-hosts the open models and for the Brave-hosted models, Brave discards all chat data after you close your browser.

 Leo can enhance its knowledge through web searches, similar to Microsoft Copilot.
 However, Brave's AI solution still faces challenges with multi-language support.
 Leo AI is available on the Brave Browser on all platforms.
-There is a strict rate limit for most models, but one free model has a high rate limit.
+There are strict rate limits for most models, but one free model has a high rate limit.

 <div class="admonition danger" markdown>
 <p class="admonition-title">Page Content is Sent by Default</p>
+By default, Brave Leo includes the webpage you are currently on as context for the AI model.
+While this can often be convenient, it also represents a privacy risk for pages with private information, such as your mailbox.
+However, this feature cannot be globally disabled.
-We recommend manually switching off the "Use page context for response" toggle for pages with PII.
+You'll need to manually toggle off "Shape answers based on the page's contents" for pages with PII.
 </div>
 <div class="admonition danger" markdown>
 <p class="admonition-title">Proprietary Model Providers Retain Your Chats</p>
-We advise against using Anthropic's proprietary Claude models because Anthropic keeps chat history for up to 30 days.
+We advise against using Anthropic's Claude proprietary models because Anthropic keeps chat history for up to 30 days.
 </div>

-## Local Solutions
+# Local AI

-**Local AI** models offer a more private and secure alternative to cloud-based solutions, as **your data never leaves your device** and is therefore not shared with third-party providers.
+**Running AI models locally** offer a more private and secure alternative to cloud-based solutions, as **your data never leaves your device** and is therefore not shared with third-party providers.
 This provides peace of mind and **allows you to share sensitive information**.

 For the best experience, a dedicated GPU with sufficient VRAM or a modern system with fast LPDDR5X memory is recommended.
 Fortunately, it is possible to run smaller models locally even without a high-end computer or dedicated GPU.
 A computer with at least 8GB of RAM will be sufficient to run smaller models at lower speeds.

+**To run AI locally, you need both an AI client and an AI model**.

+## Download AI models

-There are many permissively licensed models available that can be run locally.
-[Hugging Face](https://huggingface.co/models?library=gguf) is a platform that lets you browse, research, and download models in common formats like GGUF.
-In addition to big names like Mistral, Meta, Microsoft, and Google, there are many community models and 'fine-tunes' to choose from.
+There are many permissively licensed **models available to download**. **[Hugging Face](https://huggingface.co/models?library=gguf)** is a platform that lets you browse, research, and download models in common formats like GGUF.
+Companies that provide good open-weights models include big names like Mistral, Meta, Microsoft, and Google.
+But there are also many community models and 'fine-tunes' available.
 For consumer-grade hardware, it is generally recommended to use [quantized models](https://huggingface.co/docs/optimum/en/concept_guides/quantization) for the best balance between model quality and performance.

+## AI chat clients

 ### Kobold.cpp
 <div class="admonition recommendation" markdown>